willmcpherson2/question/README.md

        Long :long) ;=> :string
 ```

-But here, `String` is resolved to the value `java.lang.String`, so it doesn't match:
+But here, `string` is resolved to the value `java.lang.String`, so it doesn't match:

 ```clojure
 (let [string String